 In recent decades, dozens if not hundreds of films have featured the world of technology and artificial intelligence (think Inception, Back to The Future, I, Robot to name but a few).
-This film genre highlights both the endless possibilities technology offers, but also its risks and threats.
-Some films have been visionary in showing what the future might hold-a future that is already on our doorstep!
-So in this article, we’ve rounded up some of the best films from the science-fiction and technology film genre for you to enjoy!
+So in this article, we've rounded up some of the best films from the science-fiction and technology film genre for you to enjoy!

 Blade Runner (1982)

 Based on Philip K. Dick’s book “Do Androids Dream of Electric Sheep”, Blade Runner was first released in 1982 and directed by Ridley Scott.
 Set in L.A., in the year 2019, bioengineering has developed robotic human beings (“replicants”), who have no emotions or feelings but are physically identical to people.
 These humanoids are tasked with the most arduous and treacherous jobs but are also extremely dangerous.
 The so-called "blade runners" are policemen in charge of finding and killing these dangerous replicants, who are camouflaged among ordinary people.
 Although the initial reception of the film was lukewarm at best, in time it has become a cult film for all science fiction lovers, so much so that multiple sequels and remakes of the original film have been made.